 - Use reverse pressure softening to help the extra fluid move away from your nipple.
-Place your thumbs on either side of nipple, at the base.
-Apply gentle pressure back and upwards (towards your armpits) to help decrease swelling and allow nipple to protrude.
+Place your thumbs on either side of the nipple, at the base.
+Apply gentle pressure back and upwards (towards your armpits) to help decrease swelling and allow the nipple to protrude.
 The following websites give more instruction.

 When to Contact Your Healthcare Provider